deepak2145/fabzero/README.md

 ## Roland Vinyl Cutter
 We studied about about the Roland Vinyl cutter.
-The Vinyl Cutter is a machine that allows users to cut materials such as vinyl, reflective vinyl sheet.Click here
+The Vinyl Cutter is a machine that allows users to cut materials such as vinyl, reflective vinyl sheet.

-[here](./vinylcutter.md) for operating procedure of Roland Vinyl Cutter
+**Click here [here](./vinylcutter.md) for operating procedure of Roland Vinyl Cutter**

 ## Sindoh 3DWOX 3D Printer
 Today we studied about the Sindoh 3DWOX DP200.Sindoh is known for its easy to use 3D printers.
 The DP200 has a built in camera which enables the user to check the print status remotely via laptop or phone.Click here